ezrantn/macshift/README.md

 ## Overview

-Macshift is a simple command-line tool designed to help users easily manage and manipulate MAC addresses of network adapters on **Windows**.
-It allows you to list available network adapters, change the MAC address of a specified adapter to a randomly generated one, and restore the original MAC address of the adapter.
-This tool is especially useful when you need to troubleshoot or prevent issues caused by fixed MAC addresses (e.g., network lockouts or privacy concerns).
+A command-line tool for managing MAC addresses of network adapters on Windows.

+## What is Macshift

+Macshift helps you change the MAC addresses of your network adapters.
+It's especially useful when:
+- Your device is having trouble connecting to networks (e.g., MAC address stuck on a switch/router)
+- You want to enhance your privacy on public networks
+- You need to bypass MAC address filtering
+- You're testing network security configurations

-## Problem Statement
+## Prerequisites

-In many situations, a network device (e.g., laptop or PC) might get locked out of a network due to its MAC address being stuck on a switch or router.
-This can occur when a user connects to a neighbor's Wi-Fi and then the adapter's MAC address is associated with a specific port, preventing the device from reconnecting to other networks or causing issues with network access.
-Additionally, some users may want to mask their original MAC addresses for privacy or security reasons, especially when using public Wi-Fi networks.

-### Why Do We Need Macshift?

-- Network Access Issues: Sometimes, when a device's MAC address gets stuck on a network switch, it may prevent the device from reconnecting to a network.
-Macshift can change the MAC address to resolve such issues.

-- Privacy Concerns: Changing your MAC address can help ensure anonymity on public or shared networks, preventing tracking of your device's unique identifier.

-- Convenience: This tool automates the process of generating random MAC addresses, making it easy for users to change or restore their MAC addresses without having to manually modify network settings or dive into advanced configurations.
+- Windows operating system
+- Go 1.23 or higher
+- Administrator privileges
+- Network adapter that supports MAC address changes

 ## Installation